camunda/camunda-docs/docs/components/console/manage-clusters/manage-cluster.md

 ---
 id: manage-cluster
 title: Manage your cluster
-description: "Follow these steps to rename, resume, update, or delete your cluster."
+description: "Follow these steps to rename, resume, update, resize, or delete your cluster."
 ---

 Learn how to rename, resume, update, resize, or delete your cluster.